ALex83-r0ck/ALex83-r0ck/README.md

 ## Short english version

-Hi, I’m Alexander — an aspiring application developer from Germany, currently finishing my training.
-I work with Python, Kotlin, PHP and small web projects.
-Most of my repositories are learning projects I built to understand concepts and improve my skills step by step.
+Hi, I’m Alexander – a self-driven software developer from Germany, specializing in apps, web, and KI integration.
+With a background in Python since 2008, I’ve built practical projects in Python, Kotlin and modern tools like Ollama for local LLMs.
+My repos are hands-on experiments to solve real problems and grow my skills.
-Feel free to reach out or explore my repos.
+Open for junior roles (remote/EU).
+Feel free to reach out or explore my work!